 Knowledge of French for the Québec Experience Program

 When you submit your application for permanent selection, you must complete a declaration on your knowledge of French.
-One of the following documents must also accompany your declaration:
+You must also accompany your declaration with one of the documents listed below:

-• A final transcript attesting that you successfully completed at least three years of studies:
+• A final transcript or transcripts for each year of study, including the results of each course, showing that you have successfully completed at least three years of study, in Québec or abroad:

 You must also provide an attestation from your educational institution that indicates the duration of your program of study and the language of instruction if:

-• your educational institution is not entirely Francophone.
+• The educational institution where you studied is not entirely French-speaking.

-• If you are applying under the Québec graduate stream, a final transcript attesting that you successfully completed a Programme d’expérience québécoise (PEQ – Québec experience program) eligible study program in Québec and entirely in French.
+• If you are applying in the Québec Graduates stream, a final transcript attesting that you successfully completed a Programme d’expérience québécoise (PEQ – Québec experience program) eligible study program in Québec and entirely in French.
 If you have written a master’s thesis or doctorate dissertation, it must have been written entirely in French and an original letter from the registrar’s office must confirm it.

-You must submit attestations of French test results or diplomas that are accepted by the Ministère de l'Immigration, de la Francisation et de l'Intégration.
+You must provide proof of French language test results or diplomas accepted by the Ministère de l'Immigration, de la Francisation et de l'Intégration attesting to your knowledge of oral and written French.
 These are:

 If you submit attestation results for the DELF and DALF, you may have to provide the original diploma or a certified copy issued by France Éducation international.
 The minimum passing grades to satisfy the PEQ requirement for these two tests are: